 such as those on the fringes of the Garden District.

-seemingly tiny while also managing to look newer than its five new lot-mates.
+beige and seemingly tiny while also managing to look newer than its five new lot-mates.

 ADDITIONAL IMAGES of 925 Burdette Street are HERE and HERE